Petar0603/SPI-Master-Slave/README.md

 Master frequency and slave frequency can be modified in 'spi_top', in this module 'spi_master' and 'spi_slave' are connected with 'sclk_generator'.

+Testbench files are in 'spi_tb_sv' and 'spi_tb_uvm' folders.
+(Both include 'spi_pkg' packages with all of the classes included: driver, monitor, scoreboard etc.)

 ---
 ## Simulation Screenshots
 SystemVerilog Simulation